Codecademy/docs/content/css/concepts/transform-functions/terms/transform-style/transform-style.md

 ---
 Title: "transform-style"
-Description: "Specifies if an elements children are positioned in 3D space or flattened."
+Description: "Specifies if an element's children are positioned in 3D space or flattened."
 Subjects:
   - "Web Development"
   - "Web Design"